 |Chemical used||Concentration (per liter)||Time taken for the death of cilites Zoothamnium and Vorticella|

 |Flavone||50 ppm||10 min|

 Obviously, Methylene blue was ineffective in controlling the infection.
 When the ciliates were exposed to these therapeutic chemicals, the trophonts and their oral ciliary disc were found to contract and relax vigorously.
-Formalin treatment lead to detachment of the ciliates from infected shrimp.
+Formalin treatment leads to detachment of the ciliates from infected shrimp.

 Unfortunately, unlike tests with bacteria (there is no need to put it here), the researchers did not give us any information about the survival rate of the hosts (shrimp) after the treatment.
 Nonetheless, the very idea of treatment let us suppose that it did not affect the shrimp and mortality rate was within acceptable limits (although, in some cases, like Copper sulphate, I start to have some doubts).

 Even more, some of these treatments are already used to treat ponds.
 Quote “The name of such compounds with the purpose of use, application methods,and doses is listed in Table 7” (Egyptian Journal of Aquatic Research (2012) 38, page 280).

 HMnO4 – Permanganic acid, potassium permanganate (potassium salt).
 A highly oxidative, water-soluble compound with purple crystals, and a sweet taste.
 It is an inorganic chemical compound and medication for cleaning wounds and dermatitis.

 PP is used widely in the water treatment industry as well.
 For example, to remove iron and hydrogen sulfide (rotten egg smell) from the water.
 Historically people use it to disinfect drinking water.
 PP can kill algae.